Bachelor of Science

 Biology focuses on the study of life from the whole organism to the molecular level and emphasizes understanding species and their genetics, development, evolution and interaction with a dynamic environment.
 Biology is a multidisciplinary program for students interested in the full range of biology professions.

-Students become well-grounded in math, science and technology as well as a common core of biology topics.
+Students become well-grounded in mathematics, science and technology as well as a common core of biology topics.

 The four concentrations below provide in-depth studies and opportunities for research and internships that prepare students for medicine, dentistry, pharmacy, veterinary medicine, medically-related research, graduate and professional studies, or joining the business and industrial work forces.